 The Technopolis cultural centre is located right next to Kerameikos metro station.
 You can check their Facebook page for information on future events.

 13. Explore the churches in Athens

-We have literally hundreds of churches all around the city.
-Most of them are contemporary, but you will also find several Byzantine churches spread around the centre and beyond.
+We have literally hundreds of temples and churches all around the city.
+Most of them are contemporary, but you will also find several Byzantine churches spread around the centre.

 While a dress code is generally not strictly enforced in churches in Athens, please avoid entering the temples in shorts or tank tops.

 A special time to visit the churches in Athens is during the Holy Week, the week before Greek Orthodox Easter.
 There are certain special ceremonies and events, including a solemn procession on Good Friday.